Назад към всички

 Paragraph Symmetry

-Step 4: Sycophantic Pattern Detection
+Step 4.5: Sycophantic Pattern Detection

-Especially relevant for conversational or instructional content:
+Especially relevant for conversational or instructional content (complements Class 2 of the identity-and-voice-leaks module):

 PhraseIssue